Guide to Natural Gas Alarm Safety

 Installing a high-quality natural gas alarm provides continuous, 24/7 monitoring.
 Advanced detectors, such as those from DeNova Detect, are designed to trigger at just 10% of the Lower Explosive Limit (LEL), providing up to an 11-minute earlier warning compared to traditional sensors.

-Because natural gas is lighter than air, proper placement is just as important as the detector itself.
-A home natural gas detector should be mounted high on the wall, within 12 inches of the ceiling, where rising gas will accumulate first.
+Since natural gas is lighter than air, proper placement is just as important as the detector itself.
+A home natural gas detector should be mounted high on the wall, within 12 inches of the ceiling, where rising natural gas will accumulate first.

-Detectors should be installed near gas-burning appliances such as:
+Detectors should be installed near natural gas-burning appliances such as:

 Detection alone is not enough.
-Preventative maintenance plays a key role in home gas safety.
-Have a licensed professional inspect your gas lines, appliance connections, and pilot lights at least once a year.
+Preventative maintenance plays a key role in methane gas safety.
+Have a licensed professional inspect your natural gas lines, appliance connections, and pilot lights at least once a year.

 Regular inspections help identify worn fittings, corrosion, or appliance issues before they lead to leaks.